David Fincher: 2001–2010: Continued success

-2011–present: Established auteur
+2011–present: Established filmmaker and work with Netflix

 In 2011, Fincher followed the success of The Social Network with The Girl with the Dragon Tattoo, a psychological thriller based on the novel by Swedish writer Stieg Larsson.
 Screenwriter Steven Zaillian spent three months analyzing the novel, writing notes and deleting elements to achieve a suitable running time.
 Featuring Daniel Craig as journalist Mikael Blomkvist and Rooney Mara as Lisbeth Salander, it follows Blomkvist's investigation to solve what happened to a woman from a wealthy family who disappeared four decades ago.
 To maintain the novel's setting, the film was primarily shot in Sweden.

-The soundtrack, composed by collaborators Trent Reznor and Atticus Ross, was described by A. O. Scott of The New York Times as, "unnerving and powerful".
+The soundtrack, composed by collaborators Trent Reznor and Atticus Ross, was described by A. O. Scott of The New York Times as "unnerving and powerful".
 Upon the film's release in December, reviews were generally favorable, according to review aggregator Metacritic.
 Scott adds, "Mr. Fincher creates a persuasive ambience of political menace and moral despair".
-Philip French of The Guardian praises the "authentic, quirky detail" and faithful adaptation.
+Philip French of The Guardian praised the "authentic, quirky detail" and faithful adaptation.
 The film received five Academy Award nominations, including Best Actress for Mara, and won the award for Best Film Editing.
 In 2012, Fincher signed a first look deal with Regency Enterprises.

 In 2013, Fincher served as an executive producer for the Netflix television series House of Cards, a political thriller about a Congressman's quest for revenge, of which he also directed the first two episodes.
-The series received positive reviews, earning nine Primetime Emmy nominations, including Outstanding Drama Series.
-Fincher won the Primetime Emmy Award for Outstanding Directing for a Drama Series for the first episode.
-He also directed a music video for the first time since 2005, "Suit & Tie" by Justin Timberlake and Jay-Z, which won a Grammy Award for Best Music Video.
-Following the publication of Dave Cullen's book, Columbine, which was adapted into a play in 2014, Fincher considered making it into a film, however, the idea was dropped due to its sensitive nature.
-That same year, Fincher signed a deal with HBO for three television series - Utopia (an adaptation of the British series, to be written by Gillian Flynn), Shakedown, and Videosyncrazy.
+The series received positive reviews, earning nine Primetime Emmy Award nominations, including Outstanding Drama Series; Fincher won the Primetime Emmy Award for Outstanding Directing for a Drama Series for the first episode.
+He also directed a music video for the first time since 2005, "Suit & Tie" by Justin Timberlake and Jay-Z, which won the Grammy Award for Best Music Video.

+In 2014, Fincher signed a deal with HBO for three television series—Utopia (an adaptation of the British series, to be written by Gillian Flynn), Shakedown, and Videosyncrazy.
 In August 2015, budget disputes between him and the network halted production.
-Three years later, in 2018, Utopia was picked up by Amazon Studios, with Gillian Flynn as creator.
+However, in 2018, Utopia was picked up by Amazon MGM Studios, with Flynn as creator.